Chapter Three: The Lindas

 “Just the opposite.”

 At its climax, as in any good myth or fairytale, the Linda’s story takes a turn.
-Here is our moment of reversal, when the dark night of the soul gives way to new dawn.
+Here is our moment of reversal, when the dark night of the soul gives way to a new dawn.
 When crisis forces a metamorphosis.

-“She didn’t have to ask us.”
+“She asked, but she didn’t have to ask.”

-“We all knew we would take them.”
+“We all knew that we would take them.”

 “And now it’s twenty years later!”